akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beside her, Godfrey rode in silence.
 He did not speak.
 He did not need to.
 He was simply there, the way he had been since the beginning.

-She let out a long breath and looked ahead, toward the road that would take them to Winchester, to the court, to whatever came next.
+She let out a long breath and looked ahead, toward the road that would take them to Westminster, to the court, to whatever came next.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)